 - Quality Control personnel should have access to production areas for sampling and investigation as appropriate.

-GLP (Good Laboratory Practice )
+GLP (Good Laboratory Practice ) in Quality control.

 - Quality Control Laboratory Area & equipment should meet the general & Specific Requirements for Quality Control Areas given in Chapter 3.
 Laboratory equipment should not be routinely moved between high risk areas to avoid accidental Cross-Contamination.